-Development of the Elk Basin Ranch is partially limited by conservation easements, which encumber 66% of the deeded land on both of the Units: EBR Benton Creek and Kettle Hollow.
-These restrictions generally allow for most normal uses except for subdivision.
-The building of additional houses as well as commercial mining and guest ranching are all allowed.
-Copies of the private agreements are available at the offices of Hall and Hall.
+Development of the Elk Basin Ranch is partially limited by a conservation easement, which encumbers approximately 48% of the deeded land.
+This restriction generally allows for most normal uses except for subdivision.
+The building of replacement houses as well as commercial mining and guest ranching are all allowed.
+Copies of the private agreement is available at the offices of Hall and Hall.

-The improvements on the Elk Basin Ranch’s EBR Benton Creek Unit are accommodating, convenient and in excellent condition for a ranch of this type, without being either “over the top” or insufficient in any way.
+The improvements on the Elk Basin Ranch are accommodating, convenient and in excellent condition for a ranch of this type, without being either “over the top” or insufficient in any way.
 The homes on the ranch number two, each with three bedrooms and two baths - one newer and modern, the other partially remodeled.
 The improvements on the ranch are all located in the northern shared corner of Sections 25 and 26.

-This is a two-level home of 2,040± square feet of living area, with three bedrooms and two bathrooms.
+The Main House: This is a two-level home of 2,040± square feet of living area, with three bedrooms and two bathrooms.
 It was originally built in 1997 and then remodeled extensively in 2011 for energy efficiency, simplicity, and beauty.
-The first floor contains a mud room, a great-room which incorporates the kitchen dining area, bedroom, bath, and a large office.
+The first floor contains a mudroom, a great room which incorporates the kitchen/dining area, bedroom, bath, and a large office.
 The lower level has two bedrooms, one bath, a family room, work area, and storage closets.

 Wood trim throughout the house is Heart Pine, which was reclaimed from a warehouse in Chicago, the same source as the large structural beams in the great room/kitchen area.

-Note: the lower level has a separate entrance as well as entrance from the mud room.
+Note: The lower level has a separate entrance as well as entrance from the mudroom.
 It also has a raised insulated wood floor above the concrete for comfort.
-The ground level entrance, wide hall, and higher ceiling provides an open feeling not normally found on a lower level.
-There is an underground lawn-sprinkler system.
+The ground level entrance, wide hall, and higher ceiling provide an open feeling not normally found on a lower level.
+There is an underground lawn sprinkler system.

-This log home has 2,145± sq. ft. of living area plus a 1,632± sq. ft. basement.
-It has three bedrooms, two bathrooms, and a central forced-air oil-powered heating system.
-However, the current owners have preferred to use a wood-burning stove and installed a new propane insert in the fireplace as back-up.
+The Second House: This log home has 2,145± sq. ft. of living area plus a 1,632± sq. ft. basement.
+It has three bedrooms, two bathrooms, and a central forced-air oil powered heating system.
+However, the current owners have preferred to use a wood burning stove and installed a new propane insert in the fireplace as back up.
 The home was originally built in 1957.
 Remodeling has taken place since, with most of the windows being updated in 2014 and 2016.
 The roof is metal.

-The three-and-one-half miles of Benton Gulch make for good trout fishing on the EBR Benton Creek.
+The three-and-one-half miles of Benton Gulch make for good trout fishing.
 A resident trout population includes brook and rainbow trout usually in the 8 to 14-inch size range.
 During the month or so of rainbow trout spawn, there are very large fish in the creek migrating up from a nearby reservoir.
 These include sizes delivered to hand up to 24 inches.
 As is typical of smaller mountain meadow streams, the existing willows along the creek inhibit back-casting and a serious fisherman would want to thin them to increase fishing access to more to the stream.

-There are no fish currently in the ponds, however, both the Thomas Creek pond, on the EBR Benton Creek Unit, and the ponds on the EBR Kettle Hollow Unit appear to lend themselves very well to stocking with trout.
+There are no fish currently in the Thomas Creek pond, however, it appears to lend itself very well to stocking with trout.

 Located 10 minutes from the Elk Basin Ranch is the legendary Smith River.
 The 60-mile stretch of this river, downstream of Camp Baker, is well known to fly fishermen.
 This float is one of the most spectacular that Montana has to offer.
 It is most popular in May and June and again in September and October when there is usually sufficient water in the river to float a boat.
 During these periods the float traffic is regulated by a permit system administered by the Montana Fish, Wildlife and Parks.